UCLATALL/jys-calstatela-wise/01-introduction_letters.md

-# The "Letters that Lead" Assignment
+# Letters that Lead Assignment

 ## Welcome to this assignment!